 By accessing this link, you will be leaving Risk Strategies website and entering a website hosted by another party.
 Please be advised that you will no longer be subject to, or under the protection of, the privacy and security policies of Risk Strategies website.
 We encourage you to read and evaluate the privacy and security policies of the site you are entering, which may be different than those of Risk Strategies.

-Note: Again, refrain from over-zealously investigating a claim simply because it exhibits one particular symptom of fraudulent claims.
+Note: Again, refrain from over-zealously investigating a claim simply because it exhibits one symptom of fraudulent claims.
 In most true cases of fraud, more than one indicator is present.
 Also, one must take care not to violate worker rights.

-In addition to fraudulent workers' compensation claims, another serious problem is having your vehicles targeted by criminal bands who stage auto accidents in order to collect on insurance payouts.
-The tactic most commonly used by these criminals is to lure your driver into rear-ending their car, whose occupants then allegedly develop prolonged and debilitating back and soft-tissue injuries.
+In addition to fraudulent workers' compensation claims, another serious problem is having your vehicles targeted by criminal bands who stage auto accidents to collect on insurance payouts.
+The tactic most used by these criminals is to lure your driver into rear-ending their car, whose occupants then allegedly develop prolonged and debilitating back and soft-tissue injuries.
 In rear-end accidents, the fault is almost always assigned to the rear vehicle, which presumably should have been alert enough to avoid the collision.

 Staged accidents usually are set up in the situations: